Skip to Main Content

 Need help understanding your rights as an LGBTQ+ person or someone living with HIV?
 Visit our virtual Help Desk.

-Lambda Legal, the NAACP Legal Defense Fund (NAACP), and Covington & Burling, LLP filed a federal lawsuit in the U.S. District Court for the District of Columbia on behalf of the National Urban League, and the AIDS Foundation of Chicago.
-Our case challenges three anti-equity Trump Executive Orders related to diversity, equity, inclusion, accessibility, and how those Executive Orders affect transgender people.
+Lambda Legal and the Legal Defense Fund (LDF), along with co-counsel Covington & Burling, LLP filed a federal lawsuit in the U.S. District Court for the District of Columbia on behalf of the National Urban League, and the AIDS Foundation Chicago, challenging three anti-equity Trump executive orders targeting diversity, equity, inclusion, and accessibility (DEIA) programs.
+These orders also attempt to erase transgender people from public life.

-Currently, we are waiting for the court to rule on the government’s motion to dismiss the case.
+We are asking the court to declare the executive orders unlawful and unconstitutional, block the Trump Administration from enforcing them, and are currently waiting for the court to rule on the government’s motion to dismiss the case.